In this article, we have provided an overview of Pre-Processors and Controllers in JMeter (Part-III):

 - User Parameters

-Most commonly used ones are explained below with examples.
-You may or may not need all in your projects.
-Try to identify the scenarios related to your project and implement the ones which help you cover real time performance scenarios.
+The most commonly used ones are explained below with examples.
+You may or may not need everything in your projects.
+Try to identify the scenarios related to your project and implement the ones that will help you cover real time performance scenarios.

 User Parameters are used to define values for the variables before they are used in the Samplers.
 When JMeter executes this Pre-Processor element, it stores the values in the variables which can be referenced by any Samplers within the same thread group.

-If you have more threads than the number of users in “User Parameters” than extra threads will re-iterate through the values again.
+If you have more threads than the number of users in “User Parameters” than extra threads will be re-iterated through the values again.

-For Example, you have 5 users in your thread group but only 3 in pre-processor, then your 4th and a 5th thread will use param1 and param2.
+For example, if you have 5 users in your thread group but only 3 in the pre-processor, then your 4th and a 5th thread will use param1 and param2.